JoJoJet/bevy-trait-query/README.md

 }
 ```

-In order to to be useful within bevy, you'll want to be able to use it in queries.
+In order to to be useful within bevy, you'll want to be able to query for this trait.

 ```rust